Xata/fluent-bit-suricata-enrichment/CONTRIBUTING.md

 ## AI Tools

-We welcome contributions created with AI assistance (ChatGPT, Claude, Copilot, etc.).
+Contributions created with AI assistance (ChatGPT, Claude, Copilot, etc.) are totally fine.

 **If you use AI tools, please:**